How I built Fluxer, a Discord-like chat app

 What happens when Google shuts down Tenor?

 Fluxer currently relies on Tenor for GIF search in the app, and Google is shutting down the current Tenor API on 30 June 2026.
 Fluxer already has KLIPY support in the codebase.
-KLIPY was built by former Tenor people and is the obvious replacement when the current Tenor API stops working.
+KLIPY was built by former Tenor people and is the planned replacement when the current Tenor API stops working.

 End-to-end encryption?